daveschudel/Fedora-KDE/README.md

 Also, I just like the way Fedora does things.
 It may seem more complicated that Ubuntu but it gave me the opportunity to learn much more about what's happening inside.
 Linus Torvalis uses Fedora.
 The prosecution rests. :)

 I've spent a lot of time just playing with Fedora and KDE, learning how it works.
 KDE is very configurable.
 You can pretty much set it up however you want.
 This is going to be a work in progress.

+Chapters 5 & 10 are the only one that here specific to the KDE spin so users of the base Fedora distro and other spins can get information that could help them too.

 As I find (or remember) more I'll add it.
 I hope it helps you.
 <br>

+## Fedora 39

+Fedora 39 was released November 7.
+There are a number of changes to Gnome but the big one for all the spins & labs was eliminating the Modular repository.

+I decided to use the upgrade option this time instead of wiping the machine & starting from scratch.

+I only ran into one problem.
+The most recent kernel wouldn't start.
+Not sure why, but I had VirtualBox installed and it has a kernel mod, and I've played around with Grub so it was probably something I did.
+I just booted into the previous kernel, removed the most recent, reinstalled it and it works fine.
+See [Upgrading Fedora](#upgrading-fedora) for more information.

 ## Other Fedora options